 Province-wide, provincial health orders are in place for British Columbia and will remain in place until February 5, 2021, including no social gatherings of any size and all events and community-based gatherings as defined in the PHO order – Gatherings and Events are suspended, examples include galas, musical or theatre performances, seasonal activities, silent auctions.

-At this time, in British Columbia, event organizers are ordered to limit all gatherings larger than 50 people.
+Previously, in British Columbia, event organizers were ordered to limit all gatherings larger than 50 people.
 This includes indoor and outdoor sporting events, conferences, meetings, concerts, theatres, religious gatherings or other similar events.
-See the latest Order of the Provincial Health Officer on Gatherings and Events.
-As of September 8, 2020, all nightclubs and stand-alone banquet halls are ordered closed.

 Q: Is it a standard in Kelowna to administer temperature checks?
 Where can a meeting planner find supplies for temperature checks and who is responsible for the associated costs?